YashpalRathod14/Physical_Design/README.md

  Now we'll run the synthesis by command : "% run_synthesis".

-## iv.
-Steps to characterize sysnthesis results.
+##  Steps to characterize sysnthesis results.

 After synthesis is completed.